GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex5_.md

 Optional: You find the empty map [here](https://nexus.heigit.org/repository/gis-training-resource-center/mobile_data_collection/sketch_map_tool_training/Sketch_Map_Tool_Exercise_5.zip)(data/input).
 Feel free to draw some additional flood maps by printing the template out and drawing on it or by using a simple graphics editor.

+If you experience any problems during your use of the [Sketch Map Tool](https://sketch-map-tool.heigit.org/), please take a look at the [help page](https://sketch-map-tool.heigit.org/help).

 #### 2. Georeferencing and autoextraction with the Sketch Map tool